xeron56/dart_programming/README.md

 <!-- Fancy Starting -->
 <p align="center">
   Welcome to the Dart Programming Documentation Project!
-This open-source initiative aims to provide comprehensive and clear documentation for the Dart programming language's core library.
+This open-source initiative aims to provide comprehensive and clear documentation with code example for the Dart programming language's core library.
 </p>